POSITION TITLE: CASE MANAGER

-TO APPLY: Send cover letter and resume to HR & Operations Manager, Haley White at email@example.com.
+APPLY: Send resume and cover letter to Human Resources and Operations Manager, Haley White at firstname.lastname@example.org.
 You may also submit your materials via PO BOX 28487 Bellingham, WA 98228.
 Position open until filled.

 EQUAL OPPORTUNITY EMPLOYMENT: Lydia Place is an equal opportunity employer.
 Employment decisions are based on merit and business needs, and not on the basis of race, sex/gender, religion/creed, pregnancy, age, physical or mental disability, marital status, national origin, genetic markers, military or veterans status, sexual orientation or any other characteristic protected by applicable federal, state or local law.